lmcrean/exam-questions/design/ux-research/hypothesis-comparison.md

 5. ⏳ If successful: Add Hypothesis 1 features (2-3 weeks)
 6. ⏳ Test with 3-5 lessons (starters)
 7. ⏳ Decide: Full build or pivot based on validation

-**Your gut was right: Data drops first, starters second.
-Now go validate it.**